To All the Non-Christians I’ve Loved Before

 That weird girl you worked with that time.

 Written by Angelica A

-Angelica is a Boston based young professional.
-When she is not working in Marketing, she is usually found navigating through her dating misadventures.
+Angelica is a Boston-based young professional who works in Marketing.
+She is usually found navigating through her dating misadventures.

 More like this....